w3c/automotive-viss2/server/Go/server-1.0/README.md

 Functionality:
 	Long term: Server implementation following the project SwA, with capability to serve multiple app-clients over both WebSockets and HTTP protocols in parallel.
-	Short term limitations: Only the WebSocket protocol is supported, with max two parallel app-clients.
+	Short term limitations:
+		- Only the WebSocket protocol is supported, with max two parallel app-clients.
+		- Service discovery and access restriction not implemented.
+		- Payload parsing is not robust.
+Payloads to use from app client should be copied from appclient_commands.txt

 Implementation language: Go for server, JS for app-clients.